 The purpose of the audit is to reconcile any outstanding debts, under-payments or over-payments, or any other way that the government owes you money or you owe the government money.

 If you have a regular longevity retirement and retire at the end of the month, your last (probably held) paycheck will be for the end-of-month pay period in the month in which you retire.
-For example, if your first day of retirement is 1 June, your last paycheck will be on 1 June (or the previous business day, if 1 June falls on a weekend or holiday.)
-Your mid-month pay should not be affected.
+For example, if your first day of retirement is 1 June, your last payday (probably held) will be on 1 June (or the previous business day, if 1 June falls on a weekend or holiday.)
+Your mid-month pay, in the previous month, should not be affected.

 First Retirement Pay